-The custom, single-story home, currently under construction on a lot owned by the City of Tempe, combines 3D printing and traditional construction to create an innovative model for the future: a scalable, cost-effective homeownership solution to address the affordable housing crisis facing communities nationwide.
+The custom, single-story home, currently under construction on a lot purchased from the City of Tempe, combines 3D printing and traditional construction to create an innovative model for the future: a scalable, cost-effective homeownership solution to address the affordable housing crisis facing communities nationwide.

 “This is really a moonshot opportunity for Habitat for Humanity Central Arizona,” said Jason Barlow, President and CEO of Habitat Central Arizona.
 “When we consider the housing issues facing Arizona, the need for affordable homeownership solutions becomes clear.
 If we can deliver decent, affordable, more energy-efficient homes at less cost, in less time and with less waste, we think that could be a real game-changer.
 Think of the implications.”

 Designed by the world-renowned team at Candelaria Design, the new 3D-printed home project is a single-family home with three bedrooms, and two baths.
 The livable space is 1,738 square feet, and the total project is 2,433 square feet.
 70 – 80% of the home is 3D printed, including all internal and external walls.
 The remainder of the house is a traditional build.

 Habitat believes everyone needs a place to call home.
 In the face of an acute affordable housing shortage, Habitat is looking for scalable, affordable homeownership solutions – a game changer.
 The lack of affordable housing in the Phoenix metro is at an all-time high and Habitat continues to explore innovative ways to address the critical issue.

 ‘Bringing people together’ is central to our mission and in this case, we’re bringing together new partners in the form of engineers, architects, developers and others looking for a breakthrough in the affordable housing space.
 Habitat is trying something new by printing a home using a Build on Demand Printer (BOD 2).